 As a youngster, H. Rick was levitated by illusionist Jack Gwynne during a stage show in Chicago.
-He received his first camera at the age of 10 and began photographing conventions for the world's largest magic organization two years later.
-Over the next 36 years he amassed one of the world’s largest photographic collections of performing magicians.
+He received his first camera at the age of 12 and began photographing conventions for the world's largest magic organization two years later.
+Over the next 36 years, he amassed one of the largest photographic collections of performing magicians.

-Prior to joining Shaw Media, Bamman was a Photo Editor for Pioneer Press.
-During his 17-year tenure he directed a staff of seven photojournalists and images for 24 zoned weekly publications covering an area approximately the size of Rhode Island.
+Before joining Shaw Media, Bamman was a photo editor for Pioneer Press.
+During his 17-year tenure, his duties included managing a staff of seven photojournalists and images for 24 zoned weekly publications covering an area about the size of Rhode Island.

-Bamman was a contributing photographer for the Junto Publishing biography “Beating a Dead Horse,” The Life and Times of Jay Marshall" and “Del Ray America’s Foremost The Magician For His Time.”
+Bamman was a contributing photographer for the Junto Publishing biography “Beating a Dead Horse: The Life and Times of Jay Marshall" and “Del Ray America’s Foremost The Magician For His Time.”